aijose/CppND-Capstone-Nibbles/README.md

 1. Clone this repo.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Run it: `./SnakeGame`.
+4. Run it: `./SnakeGame`
-5. Optionally, a layout file can be used to specify different layouts for the game.
-Sample layouts can be found in the data/ folder.
-The layout file can be specified by using the "-l" command line option, as shown below:
+5. Optionally, layout and config files can be used to specify different layouts and game configurations using the -l and -c command line options respectively.
+Sample layouts can be found in the layouts/ folder.

+   * The layout file can be specified by using the `-l` command line option, as shown below:

-   ./SnakeGame -l ../data/horizontal\_divider.txt
+     `./SnakeGame -l ../layouts/horizontal_divider.txt`

+     The first line in the layout file has two entries corresponding to the grid width and grigh height respectively.
+The remaining lines specify the entries in a matrix of dimensions (grid\_width x grid\_height).
+The blocked/wall cells of the grid are indicated by non-zero values while the open cells are denoted by a value of 0.

+   * The configuration file can be specified using the `-c` command line option, as shown below:

+     `./SnakeGame -c ../config.txt`

+     A sample configuration file is contained in the top level directory of the repository and is named `config.txt`.
+The default contents of the configuration file are shown below:

+      ```
+      4
+      4
+      up down left right
+      w s a f
+      k j h l
+      g b v n
+      ```

+    The first line specifies the total number players (or snakes) in the game (4 for the a configuration shown above).
+The second line specifies the number of human players in the game (4 for the configuration file shown above).
+    Each line thereafter indicates the `up`, `down`, `left`, `right` keys for each human player.
+Not all keys are allowed but most printable keys are permitted.
+Since the up, down, left and right arrow keys are not printable keys, they can be specified by using the strings "up", "down", "left", "right" strings as shown in the sample configuration file above.
+If no configuration file is specified, then the default values correspond to the configuration file shown below (i.e., 1 human and 1 machine player):

+      ```
+      2
+      1
+      up down left right
+      ```

 ## Project Description

 This project extends the baseline snake game that was provided.
 In the baseline snake game, the user controls a snake.
-The snake moves around the domain trying to eat food which pops up
+The snake moves around the domain trying to eat food which is indicate by a yellow block.
+When a snake consumes the food, new food pops up at a random location in the grid.
+The length of the snake and its speed increases when it consumes food.
 The following extensions have been made:

 * The baseline snake game has only one layout, where the entire domain is empty.
 The extended snake game allows arbitrary layouts that can be specified using a layout file.
 A layout file specifies blocked cells (walls) in the game domain.
-Sample domains are provided in the data/ folder.
+Sample domains are provided in the layouts/ folder.

 * The baseline snake game involves only one player.
 The extended snake game allows multiple players.